|

 any required recycling fees within the price of the product, rather than

 require retailers to separately disclose this portion of the product price.
+The material revenues

 are determined by markets.
 Under the current approved programs, container